Treatment of GIST

 "....that all patients have access to appropriate expertise and advice.
 This should lead to better coordinated and specialist care and improved outcomes in terms of both survival and local control."

-One of the problems for new patients is that it is not easy to find these specialist sarcoma MDTs.
-One way is to look at where clinical trials are being carried out.
-Also of interest is whether a hospital is able to carry out mutational testing of tumour tissue.
-Mutational analysis promises to be of growing relevance to the treatment of GIST.
+One of the problems for new patients has until now been that it is not always easy to identify the specialist sarcoma MDTs.
+This Service specification is designed to resolve this problem.
+A supporting indicator of expertise is to look at where clinical trials are being carried out and whether a hospital is able to perform mutational testing of tumour tissue.
+Mutational analysis is increasingly important to the treatment of GIST.
 Hospitals we believe to be currently involved are shown below:

 |Hospital||Clinical Trials?||Mutational testing?|